cameron-deal/cameron-deal.github.io/_pages/about.md

 ---
 I am an undergraduate at Vanderbilt University and a research assistant in the [Vanderbilt LGBTQ+ Policy Lab](https://www.vanderbilt.edu/lgbtq-policy-lab/).
 In Summer 2022, I attended the [AEA Summer Program](https://www.aeaweb.org/about-aea/committees/AEASP) and in Summer 2023, I was a Microeconomics Research Intern at the Federal Reserve Bank of Chicago.

-I study health and public economics, with a focus on LGBTQ populations and inequality.
+I study health economics and economic history, with a focus on LGBTQ populations and inequality.
 My research has specifically examined health risk and access disparities, youth homelessness, intergenerational mobility, and the effects of health policies on same-sex households.
-My work has appeared in *Economics Letters*, *JAMA*, and *JAMA Pediatrics*, among other outlets.
+More recently, I've been working on projects related to interracial marriage in historical settings in the United States.